ebraiz/Laravel-Auth/README.md

-Follow the steps to install Laravel Authentication in your application
+Run the Following commands to install Laravel Auth framework in your application.

 ## Install Laravel Globally in htdocs folder